isabella232/experience-manager-xml-documentation-learn.en/help/courses/course-1/understanding-the-aem-user-interface.md

 ## The Assets UI

+In the [!UICONTROL Assets] interface, you can view

 ### Viewing content in the Assets UI

 You can perform additional actions with your content.
 One of these options is to view your file in the Assets UI.